mertvn/EMQ/README.md

 No, all-ages VNs aren't excluded.
 Eroge = Visual Novel.
 Name was chosen as such for different reasons (mainly browser autocomplete).
 Inspired by [AMQ](https://animemusicquiz.com/).

-Currently running on a free service at https://emq.up.railway.app, which only provides 500 execution hours or $5 worth of resource usage per month, so it will be down after the 21st of every month.
+Currently running on a free service at https://emq.up.railway.app, which only provides 500 execution hours per month, so it will be down after the 21st of every month.

 ## Steps to import data